EvanLysko/FoodComparator/README.md

 location

 ## Roadmap
-* Get places from google maps api (set of 60 results)
+* Get places from google maps api (set from 60 results)
 * Check for popular grocery store chains and or other grocery store search types nearby to get locations like walmart, costco, etc to pop up
 * Obtain useful info about places on api including their url/websites, address, hours of operation, crowd-level etc
 * Make webscraping modules for most popular grocery stores first